rackerlabs/technical-blog/content/blog/2020/2020-12-18-cloudformation-nested-stacks-the-easy-way/index.md

 [quick-start](https://s3.amazonaws.com/quickstart-reference/git2s3/latest/doc/git-to-amazon-s3-using-webhooks.pdf)
 that gets you 80% of the way there.
 This quick-start creates Lambda functions that take the contents of your git repo and uploads them as a ZIP to S3.
-This is a great solution, but a ZIP file might not fit your organization’s needs, especially if you want to use the files directly via URL.
+This is a great solution, but a ZIP file might not fit your organization's needs, especially if you want to use the files directly via URL.

-Rackspace Technology has faced this challenge many times, as a result we modified the AWS provided scripts to actually deposit the contents of your repo while maintaining the original directory structure.
+Rackspace Technology has faced this challenge many times.
+As a result, we modified the AWS provided scripts to actually deposit the contents of your repo while maintaining the original directory structure.
 This method involves taking the code from the AWS provided scripts and hosting them within your own S3 bucket, allowing you to change the Lambda